 You may want to use puppets in your classroom or community to help children understand and experience history.
 If you’re doing this, the resources and historical information above may be of use to you, but you’ll also need some practical information about how to move your shadow puppet and make it talk.

-To do this, download and print the pattern, and lay it over black poster board and cut out the shapes (you can use a small piece of double folded tape to keep them together while cuting.
+To do this, download and print the pattern, lay it over black poster board and cut out the shapes (you can use a small piece of double folded tape to keep them together while cutting).
 Connect the pieces with small metal brads and create moving and holding rods following the instructions through the links below.
 To make the puppet speak stick a little piece of hard velcro on the jaw and attach the soft velcro on top of the moving rod.
 I have included a (silent) video below, showing you how to move the rods.

 Additional Touches: Sojourner’s glasses